birc-gsa/exact/README.md

 # Basic exact pattern matching

 This project is about exact pattern matching.
-You should implement the naive quadratic time algorithm and a linear time algorithm of your cheice, e.g. the border-array or the KMP-algorithm.
+You should implement the naive quadratic time algorithm and a linear time algorithm of your choice, e.g. the border-array or the KMP-algorithm.
 The naive algorithm has the worst-case running time O(nm) and the other algorithms we have seen have worst-case running time O(n+m).

 The algorithms should be implemented in two programs, `naive` and `lin`.
 Both programs should take two arguments (no more and no less): the first should be a Simple-FASTA file and the second a Simple-FASTQ file.
 The programs should output all matches in the Simple-SAM format to stdout (i.e., they should write to the terminal).
 Since we are only doing exact matching, the CIGAR strings in the output should consist of M’s only, since all the characters in the read will match the reference at the reported position.